ibm-cloud-docs/cephaas/deployment-access-overview.md

 Open your Fusion as a Service deployment from the {{site.data.keyword.cloud_notm}} console to review capacity, clusters, storage, and settings.
 The deployment overview page provides a central location for monitoring resources and navigating to management areas.
 {: shortdesc}

-## Before you begin
-{: #deployment-access-prereqs}

-Make sure that you meet the following requirements:
+Before you begin, make sure that you meet the following requirements:

 - You have permission to view the deployment in the {{site.data.keyword.cloud_notm}} console.
 - The deployment is available and in a state that you can access.